Maps & directions to Edinburgh Campus

 You can get driving directions to the Edinburgh Campus through the Google Maps website by entering your starting address or postcode below:

-- Non-resident students are to park in car park A, B or C.
+- Non-resident students are to park in car park A, B, H or J.

 - Resident students will be issued a parking permit upon request, from their respective Housekeepers.